Hannahc97/week7-assignment/planning.md

 ## Plan your database schema

 - Tools: drawsql
-- Purpose: to organise our data and to have a clearer idea of the data you need to mnaipulate.
+- Purpose: to organise our data and to have a clearer idea of the data you need to manipulate.
 - Questions: how many tables do I need? what is the relationship between the tables

 ## Set up your database tables using the schema